Evan Rachel Wood Gets A Reboot

 “Patti said, ‘You can’t quit.
 You’re a real artist.
 We need you.’
 I thought, Well, if Patti Smith is calling me a real artist, then maybe there’s something to it.”
 Wood is also a musician.
 That night she sang Madonna’s “Like A Virgin” for Smith, since the iconic video was shot there.
 “It was a surreal night, magical and life changing.”

-Miu Miu shirt; Palace Costume pants; Palace Costume belt; Boot Barn boots; Cartier earrings; Palace Costume ring; Evan’s own rings.
+Miu Miu shirt; Palace Costume trousers; Palace Costume belt; Boot Barn boots; Cartier earrings; Palace Costume ring; Evan’s own rings.

 If Wood’s 20s were marked by changes across every aspect of her life, what do her 30s mean?
 “A sanctuary, like the end of a really long race.
 It helps me mentally to turn the page for the next chapter and leave the past behind.